-Collett & Hawksworth
+Collett and Hawksworth

 5700, in works grey, in 1929.
 The first 50 of the 5700 were constructed by the North British Company.
-Image courtesy of Kevin Dare.
+Image courtesy of Kevin Dare

-|By the time Collett took over the older outside frame engines were getting on for fifty years old, and replacements were required.
+|By the time Collett took over, the older outside-framed engines were getting on for fifty years old, and replacements were required.
 In Collett style he took the earlier locomotives as a model, and the 57xx could be regarded as being essentially a 1930s condition 1854 with the larger cylinders of the 2779 series of the 2721 class.
-They had the same 6'9" rear overhang as the last Swindon saddle tanks, but a slightly increase front overhang of 5'6".
+They had the same 6'6" rear overhang as the last Swindon saddle tanks, but a slightly increased front overhang of 5'6".
 The tank capacity was 1200g, and the bunker capacity was nominally 3.4 tons.
-They had many detail improvements in design and construction, and could run much greater distances between overhauls than their predecessors (10).
+They had many detail improvements in design and construction, and could run much greater distances between overhauls than their predecessors 10.
 250 were built in 1929/31, many by outside companies with loan act government finance.

 Of the locos built by outside contractors, 6700–49, 7700–24 and 8725–49 were built with riveted tanks.

 In 1933 the 8750 subclass was introduced which had a more thoroughly enclosed cab than the earlier lots.
 About 420 of these were built up until 1950.
 All were fitted with ATC, steam heating and vacuum brakes from new, except 6750–79 (built from 1947 to 1950), which were 'shunting locos' fitted with steam brakes and three link couplings only, and thus were effectively an 8750 version of the 6700 subclass.

 The 9700 subclass of 11 was built in 1933.
 These were fitted with condensing gear and had distinctive short hybrid pannier/side tanks, an 8750 style cab and a water feed pump on the right hand side of the smokebox.
 They were fitted with tripcock gear for working over the Metropolitan lines and had a special type of ATC shoe that could be lifted clear of the centre conductor rail.
 They replaced the "Get Wets": 633 and Metro class tanks with condensing equipment and still without any kind of cab in 1933!

-There was little development of the class other than a new form of top feed introduced in 1942, to both the 5700 and 8750 classes, although it did not become standard for new construction until 1944.
+There was little development of the class other than a new form of topfeed introduced in 1942, to both the 5700 and 8750 classes, although it did not become standard for new construction until 1944.
 Backfeed boilers remained in existence for a long time however, and locos could swap from one form to another in boiler interchanges at works visits.
 There were one or two temporary 8750 class conversions to oil fuel.

 5700 class brakes